-If you are a modern architect or engineer, chances are that you have heard of numerical simulation: computational fluid dynamics (CFD) or finite element analysis (FEA) are widespread techniques that have revolutionized the way engineering and design are carried out.
+If you are a modern architect or civil engineer, chances are that you have heard of numerical simulation: computational fluid dynamics (CFD) or finite element analysis (FEA) are widespread techniques that have revolutionized the way engineering and design are done.

 Numerical Simulation?
 Do I Need It?